 A lot of businesses need a hand with their security operations.
 Resources and budgets are stretched thin, but cybersecurity is no less important.
 Many business owners can benefit from comparing MSSP vs. MDR for a cost-effective yet efficient security solution.

-Truthfully, SMBs have the most to gain from enhancing their security posture.
-Hackers know that SMBs have fewer resources, and they’re happy to exploit this.
-That’s the reason why 82% of ransomware attacks in 2021 hit companies with less than 1,000 employees.
+Truthfully, busy business owners have the most to gain from enhancing their security posture.
+Hackers know that busy people have less time to spend on cybersecurity, and they’re happy to exploit this.

 MDR service providers and MSSPs offer a solution to this problem.
 It’s important to note that many MSSPs provide MDR services, but not all.
 So, understanding each term is key to helping you decide between MDR vs. an MSSP, or a partner that offers both.